Saartje87/pbjs-0.6/docs/PB-$.md

 Morph current css styles to given css styles for every element in the set.

-> First argument of this method requires a object, the last arguments don't require a specific order.
+> First argument of this method requires a object, the other arguments don't require a specific order.

-> At this moment the morph method only uses css transition, and there for using morph in an 'older' browser will have instant styles applied.
+> At this moment the morph method only uses css transition, and therefor using morph in an 'older' browser will have instant styles applied.

-> Relative values like jQuery does arre not supported. `{ width: '-400px' }`
+> Relative values like jQuery does arre not supported. `{ width: '-=400px' }`

 ###### Signature
 ```js